NightwindDev/Tweak-Tutorial/p3_views.md

 # How Do You Create a Tweak?

 ##### **Notice:** bear in mind that you don't really hook classes, you hook methods.
-But to keep consistency across this tutorial we'll refer to that by saying hook a class.
+But to keep consistency across this tutorial we'll refer to that by saying hook a class

 ## How do we create our own shapes on top of the software?

 Let's say we theoretically wanted to make a shape on our screen.
 How would we accomplish that?
-Well, we would need to use <a href="https://developer.apple.com/documentation/uikit?language=objc">UIKit</a>.
+Well, we would need to use [UIKit](https://developer.apple.com/documentation/uikit?language=objc).

 UIKit features UIViews and UIViewControllers.
 These are used to create "shapes" which we will now be referring to as "views" and "view controllers."

 ## UIView

 UIViews are basically the "shapes" that we are talking about.
 For example, `UIButton`s are UIViews, and so are `SBIconView`s which are the icons on our homescreen.

 ## UIViewController

 UIViewControllers, on the other hand, "control" the views.
 They utilize data and display it on a UIView.
 An example of this would be `UIAlertController`. `UIViewController`s do not actually display anything by themselves on the screen, they use their `.view` property, which is a `UIView`, to display whatever they need to display.

 ## Applying the Knowledge